CSCI 352: Software Engineering

 Getting signed up with github.

 - First, go to github.com and sign up for an account using your university email address.
-(Very likely you have all done this already)
+(Some of you may have done this already).

 - Github is one of the many industry-standard cloud service providers for git, and so we will start out by using some of the many advantages of such a service right off the bat!